hesl-seu/v2sim-wiki/v2sim/quick-start.md

 ## A. Setup the environment

-1. **Setup Python**: Visit `https://www.python.org/download` to get Python (version >=3.8 is required.
-Older version cannot run this program normally).
+1. **Setup Python**: Visit `https://www.python.org/download` to get Python (version >=3.9 is required.
+Older version may not run this program normally).

-2. **Setup SUMO**: Visit `https://eclipse.dev/sumo/` to get SUMO (version 1.19 and above are recommended). **Note**: This step can be skipped if you do not want to edit the road network.

-3. **Setup necessary packages**.
+2. **Setup necessary packages**.
 Ensure you have installed `pip` together with Python. **Note**: As for package `libsumo`, its version must be same as the vesion of SUMO!
 ```bash
 python -m ensurepip
 python -m pip install -r requirements.txt
 ```

-4. **Download code**.
+3. **Download code**.
 You can directly download code by clicking the `download` button on GitHub page, or you can setup `git` and clone the repository by one of the following command.
 The official tutorial about using `git` is [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 ```bash
 # Only clone the release version of v2sim
 git clone -b main --single-branch https://github.com/fmy-xfk/v2sim.git